charlesetc/quartz/content/well-worn software.md

 What would software look like if it aged?

 Imagine a computing interface that became less and less "new" the more you used it.
 Sculpted to the shape of your hand.
-Perhaps the mouse cursos on your computer would become rounder in the direction you most frequently drag?
+Perhaps the mouse cursor on your computer would become rounder in the direction you most frequently drag?
 Maybe a button could develop a nice shiny patch the more it is used.

 Each time you type a character the next becomes a little less perfect?
 Some gaussian blur or a variable font?
 A strange result, yes, but yours.